Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 There is a learning programme for educational groups school groups which links to the collections and temporary exhibitions, we also offer bespoke curator talks to private groups that can be booked in advance.

-What kind of things can I see in the gallery? >
+What kind of things can I see in the Gallery? >

 The Gallery has a hugely wide-ranging programme across five floors, of changing exhibitions of historic, modern and contemporary art.
 The core art collection, the Garman Ryan Collection is located on Floors 1 and 2 and has works by world famous artists including Van Gogh, Constable, Turner, Picasso and Matisse.
 The contemporary exhibitions programme can be found on Floors 3 and 4; showcasing the best in regional, national and international art, through both solo and themed group exhibitions.
 Our Artists’ Studio, which hosts a curated programme of residences, is located on Floor 1 .
 You can also visit the Community Gallery, Art Library, Costa Coffee or the Roof Terrace or attend a wide range of events and activities.